Particular-Cloud/particular-integration-examples/simple-express/README.md

 ## Application Token

-Generate an app token on [Particular.Cloud](https://particular.cloud/).
+Generate an app (read-only) token on [Particular.Cloud](https://particular.cloud/).

-Our React SDKs uses the application token to query texts from Particular.Cloud.
-The app token is used by our VS Code extension and our cli npm package to automate your development workflow.
+The app token is used by our cli npm package to automate your development workflow.

 Find more information about how to generate a token at the [developer documentation](https://particular.cloud/documentation/developers).